wellesley-cs230/wellesley-cs230.github.io/hw1.md

 ```

 **Part1: The parrot.**
 Complete the method `parrot()` in the starter code provided for you.
-This method will keep prompting the user to enter a number that is greater than 0.
-Each time the user enters a number that is greater than 0, the method will print it out, and prompt the user to enter another number.
-This mimicking will stop only if the user enters the number 0.
+This method takes in a string and an integer `n`, printing out the string `n` times.

 **Part2: The toddler.**
 Complete the method `toddler()` in the starter code provided for you.
 This method will be given a number as parameter and it will list out all numbers from 1 to that number.
+The method should print out each number on their own line.

 **Part3: The dreamer.**
 Complete the method `dreamer()` in the starter code provided for you.
 This method will be given a number as parameter and then it will draw a right-angled triangle of stars.
 The height and base of that triangle will consist of a number of stars equal to the input number.